The U.S. Environmental Protection Agency has identified indoor air pollution as one of its three greatest environmental concerns.

 Develop A Cleaning Routine

-Bathe And Groom Your Dogs And Cats On A Regular Basis
+Bathe and Groom Your Dogs and Cats regularly

 Ventilate Damp Areas